balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.md

         LiquidityManagement calldata
     ) external view override returns (bool) {
         // This hook implements a restrictive approach, where we check if the factory is an allowed factory and if
         // the pool was created by the allowed factory.
-Since we only use onComputeDynamicSwapFeePercentage, this might
+Since we only use onComputeDynamicSwapFeePercentage, this
-        // be an overkill in real applications because the pool math doesn't play a role in the discount calculation. return factory == _allowedFactory && IBasePoolFactory(factory).isPoolFromFactory(pool);
+        // might be an overkill in real applications because the pool math doesn't play a role in the discount
+        // calculation.

+        emit VeBALFeeDiscountHookExampleRegistered(address(this), factory, pool);

+        return factory == _allowedFactory && IBasePoolFactory(factory).isPoolFromFactory(pool);
     }